-Statesman.
-Conservative MP for Birmingham, 1918-40, Chamberlain was Chancellor of the Exchequer (1923-4) Minister for Health (1924-9) and Chancellor of the Exchequer in the National Government (1931-7), becoming prime minister in 1937.
-To avoid war in Europe, Chamberlain met with Hitler in September 1938, subsequently announcing 'peace in our time'.
-In March 1939, when Germany defeated Czechoslovakia, Chamberlain abandoned appeasement and introduced conscription.
-War was declared on 3 September 1939 following Germany's invasion of Poland and Chamberlain resigned in 1940.
+Conservative MP for Birmingham (1918-40), Chamberlain was Chancellor of the Exchequer (1923-4), Minister for Health (1924-9) and Chancellor of the Exchequer in the National Government (1931-7), becoming Prime Minister in 1937.
+His premiership was beset by the question of Germany's territorial ambitions in Europe.
+To avoid war, Chamberlain met with Adolf Hitler in September 1938, subsequently announcing 'Peace for our time'.
+However, when Germany invaded Czechoslovakia in March 1939, Chamberlain abandoned appeasement and introduced conscription.
+After the German invasion of Poland, Britain declared war on Germany on 3 September 1939.
+Chamberlain resigned in May 1940.

 Watch a film clip on the sitter from the BBC Archive in the Media section below